 What is Light Pollution?

 See below for a list of common terms regarding light pollution.
-In short, light pollution is any improper use of exterior lighting that can degrade the quality of the surrounding environment.

-What is Light Pollution caused by?
+What is Light Pollution Caused by?

-The cause of light pollution is artificial light at night, be it from street lights, parking lot lights, front porch lights and countless other outdoor light sources.
+The cause of light pollution is artificial light at night, be it from street lights, parking lot lights, front porch lights, and countless other outdoor light sources.
 See ‘What is Light Pollution?’

 What are the effects of light pollution?